diyefi/Puma-HowTo/doc/spin1/using_bom.md

-# Using the BOM
+# Bill of Materials

 The BOM is broken down into sub-circuits so you as the end user can pick and choose which circuits are best suited to your project, for each sub-circuit there is a matching assembly section.
 The primary components are compulsory to achieve functional 'FreeEMS brain', all other sections are optional however a combination of these will be necessary for an engine to run.

-In the right corner of each BOM coloured sub-circuit title is the page number which corresponds to the schematic that the components relate to.
+In the right corner of each BOM coloured sub-circuit title is the page number which corresponds to the [schematic and circuitry] that those components relate to.

 ### Overview with Important notes